 I was born and raised in today’s Eritrea.
 After finishing high school, in 1995, I joined the University of Asmara (UoA) for my bachelor’s degree.
 In 1999, I received a BSc degree majoring in Chemistry and a minor in Geology.
 I worked for two years till the end of October 2001 as laboratory personnel in the Water Resources Department (WRD), a branch of the Ministry of Land, Water & Environment, in the capital Asmara.

 In November 2001, I started a new journey to South Africa for a postgraduate study.
-I was hosted by Stellenbosch University, one of the beautiful and high-ranking academic institutions in South Africa.
-A year later, after receiving my bachelor’s with honors (BScHons) degree, I joined the Analytical Chemistry group for my MSc.
+I was hosted by Stellenbosch University, one of the most beautiful and high-ranking academic institutions in South Africa.
+A year later, after receiving my bachelor’s with honours (BScHons) degree, I joined the Analytical Chemistry group for my MSc.

 Considering the hot issues surrounding our environment, I chose to study chemicals that are of concern to human and animal well-being within our environment.
 I studied the presence of Organochloro-Pesticides (OCPs) in water and sediment samples.
 These chemicals are highly toxic and are known to disrupt our endocrine system.
 I then earned my MSc in Analytical Environmental Chemistry in December 2004.